Sdcrouse/careers-opening-the-line-of-communication/README.md

   * You look up to them as a role model/subject matter expert

-  * You are serious about a career path as a developer
+  * You are serious about a career path in your field of study

   * You are a responsible, proactive, passionate individual